patrick-finley-ui/uipathCustomHtmlTasks/README.md

 4.  **Verify Data Flow:**
     * **Check Input:** Verify that the data passed into the app (e.g., `claimId`) is correctly displayed by your custom HTML component.
     * **Check Output:** Interact with your app, make a decision, and click the UiPath button.
 Submit the task and then check the workflow's output to confirm that the data (e.g., `finalDecision`) was passed out correctly.

+### Step 10:Add your task to repo

+Finally, once you have your task finished and working, please upload make add your task package (html, css, js) and any prompts that you found worked well to the repo.
+This will help the team build out better tasks, reuse examples, and develop better prompts